Is Measurement Enough? Rethinking Output Validation in Quantum Program Testing: Introduction

 \section{Introduction}

-The growing applications of quantum software engineering have increased the need for quality assurance of quantum programs, leading researchers to propose various testing approaches, such as search-based testing~\cite{search-based-01, search-based-02}, combinatorial testing~\cite{combinatorial-01,combinatorial-02}, and metamorphic testing~\cite{metamorphic-01, metamorphic-02}.
-In addition, various types of assertion have been proposed, including dynamic assertions~\cite{dynamic-assertion-01,dynamic-assertion-02} and statistical assertions~\cite{statistical-assertion-01}, opening new opportunities and challenges to advance the quality assurance of quantum programs.
+The growing applications of quantum software engineering have increased the need for quality assurance of quantum programs, leading researchers to propose various testing approaches~\cite{miranskyy2019testing,intergration-testing-01}, such as search-based testing~\cite{search-based-01, search-based-02}, combinatorial testing~\cite{combinatorial-01,combinatorial-02}, property-based testing~\cite{property-based-testing-01}, concolic testing~\cite{concolic-testing-01}, and metamorphic testing~\cite{metamorphic-01,metamorphic-02}.
+In addition, various types of assertions have been proposed, including dynamic assertions~\cite{li2020projection,dynamic-assertion-01,dynamic-assertion-02} and statistical assertions~\cite{statistical-assertion-01}, which open new opportunities and challenges for advancing the quality assurance of quantum programs.

 Our investigation of state-of-the-art quantum program testing approaches reveals a critical commonality: most validation methods rely on analyzing the outputs obtained from the measurement results, namely \emph{measurement-based validation}.
 In contrast, statevector-based validation methods are rarely adopted in existing approaches.
 The working processes of these two validation methods are illustrated in~\autoref{fig:process}.
 Unlike measurement-based validation, statevector-based validation does not require adding measurement operators to the circuit and directly extracts results without repeatedly sampling measurements.